AvaloniaUI/AvaloniaEdit/README.md

   * [AvaloniaEdit.TextMate.Grammars](https://www.nuget.org/packages/AvaloniaEdit.TextMate.Grammars/) grammars for TextMate and additional infrastructure that helps you to use them.

  ### How to set up theme and syntax highlighting for my project?
-First of all, if you want to use grammars that we support you should install [package](https://www.nuget.org/packages/AvaloniaEdit.TextMate.Grammars/) with them and [package](https://www.nuget.org/packages/AvaloniaEdit.TextMate/) with TextMate integration otherwise you just install the package with TextMate integration and implement IRegistryOptions interface,that's currently the easiest way in case you want to use AvaloniaEdit with the set of grammars different from in-bundled.
+First of all, if you want to use grammars that we support you should install [package](https://www.nuget.org/packages/AvaloniaEdit.TextMate.Grammars/) with them and [package](https://www.nuget.org/packages/AvaloniaEdit.TextMate/) with TextMate integration otherwise you just install the package with TextMate integration and implement IRegistryOptions interface, that's currently the easiest way in case you want to use AvaloniaEdit with the set of grammars different from in-bundled.
 ```csharp
 //First of all you need to have a reference for your TextEditor for it to be used inside AvaloniaEdit.TextMate project.
 var _textEditor = this.FindControl<TextEditor>("Editor");